mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ## 🚧 Column groups

-> ⚠️ This feature isn't yet implemented.
+> ⚠️ This feature isn't implemented yet.
 It's coming.
 >
 > 👍 Upvote [issue #195](https://github.com/mui-org/material-ui-x/issues/195) if you want to see it land faster.